textbook/textbook.github.io/content/development/js-tdd-ftw.md

 I was recently asked if I knew of a good TDD intro for people who were comfortable with JavaScript but hadn't done much testing, so I did some research.
 There are lots of examples of testing and TDD out there, but often: tied to specific frameworks (e.g. React); with unclear prerequisites; and even showing poor testing practices.
 So below I'm going to give a proper example of vanilla JavaScript TDD done _"the right way"_, sprinkling some bonus command line and git practice throughout.

-We need something to implement.
-[Rock Paper Scissors] \(or just RPS) is a simple playground game that takes two inputs (the shapes that the two players present) and gives a single output (the outcome), which makes it a good fit for a simple function to test drive.
-If you're not familiar with the rules, read the linked Wikipedia article before continuing.
-Before we get into the TDD process, think about what the code for an implementation of RPS might look like.

-**Requirements**:
+### Requirements

+I've aimed this content at more junior developers, so there are more explanations than all readers will need, but anyone new to testing and TDD should find something to take from it.
+We'll need:

 - *nix command line: already provided on macOS and Linux; if you're using Windows try [WSL] or [Git BASH];
 - [Node] \(10+ recommended, run `node -v` to check) and NPM; and
 - Familiarity with ES6 JavaScript syntax (specifically arrow functions).

+We also need something to implement.
+[Rock Paper Scissors] \(or just RPS) is a simple playground game that takes some inputs (the shapes that the players present) and gives a single output (the outcome), which makes it a good fit for a simple function to test drive.
+If you're not familiar with the rules, read the linked Wikipedia article before continuing.

+Before we get into the TDD process, think about what the code for an implementation of RPS might look like.
+Don't write any code yet (we don't have the failing tests to make us do that!) but imagine a function - what parameters would it accept?
+What would it return?
+We're expecting different outputs for different inputs, which implies some conditional logic - what conditions do you think would be involved?
+Note your ideas down, we'll revisit them later.

-As we go through, please carefully _read everything_, and I'd recommend _typing the code_ rather than copy-pasting, it's good practice to build your muscle memory.
+As we go through, please carefully _read everything_.
+I'd recommend _typing the code_ rather than copy-pasting, especially if you're a new developer; it's good practice to build your muscle memory.

-### Setup
+## Setup [1/10]

 Let's get up and running.
 Starting in your working directory (e.g. I use `~/workspace`), run the following: